Wilkes University Undergraduate Student Handbook

 This Student Handbook is designed to provide Wilkes students with an overview of the University — its people, programs, policies, and procedures.
 The Handbook and other University publications provide significant information all students should know, and students are responsible for the information and regulations outlined within.
 The Student Handbook is published by the Office of Student Affairs.

 Spring 2021 Statement regarding COVID-19

 The University has established guidelines to help prevent the spread of the COVID-19 (novel coronavirus) on our campus.
 Failure to comply with the guidelines will result in a referral to Student Affairs for disciplinary action.
-For a complete review of Colonels Combat COVID, please click here.
+More information can be found on our Semester Planning Guide.
 The guidelines include:

 - Masks: There is a requirement to wear masks when traveling between destinations on campus, while on campus and in all buildings, classrooms, labs, dining areas and any indoor and outdoor shared spaces.
 In residence halls, masks will be required in all common spaces, including hallways and kitchens (but not inside your own room unless a guest is present).